Vegetarian Curry Puffs with Leftover Curry

 • Thaw frozen pastry block at room temperature for 3 hrs.

-9 Puff pastry sheets
+9 puff pastry sheets

 • Lightly flour the work surface and pastry, roll out and cut into 5 x 5 inches squares.
 You will get around 9 squares.